-I am Alexander Atlesque (aka Alexander Van Maele), a self-taught multidisciplinary artist living in Bruges, Belgium.
+I am Alexander Atlesque (aka Alexander Van Maele), a self-taught artist from Donetsk, Ukraine, currently living in Bruges, Belgium.

 18 – 28 May 2018 @ NEST, Gent, Belgium